 Through modern research tools, we have been able to trace a slightly different sequence.
 We have used Jack’s version where possible and have corrected names and dates to coordinate this with our research.

-Micheal & Bessie (Brown) Shiels
+Micheal Shiels 1671 & Bessie Brown

 History records show that Micheal Shiels was born in Kildaire, Ireland in 1671.
 Family tradition states that Micheal Shiels went from Kildare, Ireland to Scotland.
 He came for the harvest and he liked the country, the whiskey and the Scottish Lassies so well that he decided to stay.
 He came to an area near Biggar, Scotland which would later be known as East Mains.
 This is the earliest picture we have of East Mains.

-Micheal and Jessie had one son Dan (named after Jessie’s uncle) and seven daughters; Nora (1717), Annie (1718), Sarah (1721), Margaret (1723), Betty (1724) and Susan (1726).
+Michael and Bessie had one son Dan (1719), named after Bessie’s uncle, and seven daughters; Bridget (1717), Annie (1721), Margaret (1723), Nora (1725), Betty (1727), Sarah (1729) and Susan (1731).
 Nora was a teacher and a very successful governess.
 Annie married a farmer named Jim Dunn but they had no children.
 The remaining girls worked on the farm and never married.

 The only son to carry on the family name was Dan.
 Dan served a seven-year apprenticeship as a stone mason.
 He was a gay sport until he was thirty and met Jessie Scott.
 Jessie was a fine woman and a great lover of music.

 Records show that they were married on Jul 8, 1749 in South Leith, Midlothian, Scotland.
 Records also show that Jessie was born in 1730.
 With these records verified, Jessie would have been 19 years old.
 Family tradition stated that Jessie was older, however if Dan was 30 years old, he would have been born in 1719.
 Although we do not have a verified birthdate for Dan, 1719 would be reasonable based on the verified birth dates of the other children.

 Dan was also a good mechanic and lived to be nearly ninety years old.
 Jessie died in 1766 when James was only sixteen.

-James & Janet (Younger) Shiels
+James Shiels 1750 & Janet Younger

 James & Janet had two sons, Robert born Jan 29, 1769 in Skirling and Thomas, born May 12, 1771 in Kilbucho.